dnmfarrell/berrybrew/doc/Create a Release.md

     `Version()` method
     - Sets the date in the Changes file for the release version
     - Creates a Markdown version of the Changes file

+- **Test the installer**: Run the installer by executing the `bin\berrybrewInstaller.exe` binary.
+Ensure `berrybrew` works correctly.
+Then, uninstall it via Add/Remove programs.
+Ensure the `C:\Program Files (x86)\berrybrew` directory no longer exists

 - If you had any custom configuration files in place before running the `dev\release.pl` script, run `perl dev\release_post.pl` to put them back to their proper location